Net bundles over posets and K-theory: Locally constant bundles and comparison with ordinary -theory.

-Let $M$ be a Hausdorff space; we fix a poset $M_{\prec}$ of arcwise and simply connected open subsets of $M$ providing a subbase for the topology of $M$.
-Before proceeding, we recall some well-known facts:
+Let $M$ be a Hausdorff space; we fix a poset $M_{\prec}$ of arcwise and simply connected open sets forming a base for the topology of $M$.
+A vector bundle $p : E \to M$ is said to be \emph{locally constant} whenever it admits an atlas